 - Help your student be aware of personal safety issues and making smart choices.

 - Share your own personal values as they relate to peer pressure, need for independence, and personal responsibility.

 - Explore the Viterbo University website.

 - Understand there are policies and regulations students are expected to abide by.
-Refer to the current Student Handbook if needed.
+Refer to the current Student Handbook and Code of Student Conduct, if needed.

 Tips for your student: